-OKLAHOMA CITY ASSET FORFEITURE ATTORNEY
+OKLAHOMA CITY ASSET FORFEITURE LAWYER

-FIGHTS FOR RETURN OF SEIZED PROPERTY
+FIGHTS FOR THE RETURN OF SEIZED PROPERTY

 Every day law enforcement seizes the property of individuals under a process called civil asset forfeiture.
 People who have assets seized by law enforcement frequently do not know how to get them back, or they fear criminal charges for trying.